 Energy Policy in the Year’s Waning Hours

-But before we turn the clock on 2020, it’s worth noting that a major bipartisan energy deal went through in the waning hours of the current lame-duck session of Congress.
-Lawmakers were able to reach agreement on an energy package that was attached to the massive $2.3 trillion omnibus spending bill passed on Monday, December 21.
+It’s worth noting that in the final hours of 2020, a major bipartisan energy deal went through in the waning hours of the current lame-duck session of Congress.
+Lawmakers were able to reach an agreement on an energy package that was attached to the massive $2.3 trillion omnibus spending bill passed on Monday, December 21.
 Buried deep within the 5,000+ page bill is a substantial energy package.
 Here is an excellent Twitter thread from Dr. Leah Stokes summarizing some of the substantive energy provisions that the final bill contained.
-One of the most significant part of the bill specific to climate pollution is a provision to regulate the phase down of hydrofluorocarbons (HFCs), highly potent heat-trapping chemicals when leaked into the atmosphere.
+One of the most significant parts of the bill specific to climate pollution is a provision to regulate the phase-down of hydrofluorocarbons (HFCs), highly potent heat-trapping chemicals when leaked into the atmosphere.

 Moreover, the final bill included funding to boost innovation and deployment of lower-carbon technologies as well as support for beefing up the Department of Energy’s Weatherization Assistance Program to better help low-income households improve the energy and heating efficiencies of their homes.
 At a time when the COVID-19 pandemic threatens energy security for many families, the proposal to authorize millions in new funding over five fiscal years would be welcome, indeed.